Mayo Innovation Scholars

 4. Name and contact information of ONE academic reference (Gustavus faculty - name, department, email, and phone number)

-After all application materials are reviewed, selected students will be invited to half-hour screening interviews scheduled for Friday, September 25 and Tuesday, September 29.
+After all application materials are reviewed, selected students will be invited to half-hour screening interviews scheduled for Friday, September 25.
 All applicants will be notified of their application status no later than Friday, October 2nd.

 If you have questions or need additional information, please contact: